 English, as a core subject, helps students to access the world around them and is the medium by which they learn all of their other subjects.
-For this reason, students have up to 4 lessons each week, during which we focus on developing students’ skills in reading, writing, speaking and listening.
+For this reason, students have up to 7 lessons a fortnight in KS3 and 9 lessons a fortnight in KS4, during which we focus on developing students’ skills in reading, writing, speaking and listening.
 These vital communication skills enable students to express themselves accurately and articulately both in the classroom and beyond.
 The knowledge rich curriculum in English at Ibstock Community College produces fully rounded students and an essential element of this curriculum is the development of a broad and rich vocabulary, and the ambitious and explicit teaching of this.
 Our lessons focus upon the role of knowledge in underpinning reading and understanding and offers a secure route to the higher standards that we’re continually seeking.

-In years 7 and 8 students are taught in mixed ability groups and are then set according to ability in year 9.
-Our English programmes of study prepare students for both English Language and Literature at GCSE.
+All year groups are taught in mixed ability groups to allow all students to flourish and develop their love of the subject.
+Our English programmes of study at KS3 prepare students for both English Language and Literature at GCSE.
 Students’ understanding and skills are regularly assessed through formative and summative assessments.

 At Ibstock Community College we aim to provide students with a broad range of experiences in English, including extra-curricular and enrichment activities, so that students can engage with creative writing and with literature from different eras and cultures.
 Within the classroom we include activities and resources that are challenging and accessible and that are tailored to individual learning styles and needs.